 Cooperating teachers play an important role in fostering productive reflection and promoting the teacher candidate’s professional learning.
 Co-planning and co-teaching provide opportunities for cooperating teachers to articulate the reasons for their instructional decisions and to engage the teacher candidate in discussions about instruction.
 By engaging in regular dialogue about a teacher candidate’s instructional practice, the impact of instruction on student learning, and the candidate’s relationships with pupils, cooperating teachers encourage teacher candidates to reflect upon, evaluate, and improve their teaching.

-Resources and workshops for current cooperating teachers and teacher candidates are available online as part of the Teacher Education Redesign Initiative (TERI).
+Resources and co-teaching workshops for current cooperating teachers and teacher candidates are available online as part of the Teacher Education Redesign Initiative (TERI).